Al-Yamun: Jordanian era

 In 1961, the population of al-Yamun was 4,173.

 Post-1967

 Since the Six-Day War in 1967, al-Yamun has been under Israeli occupation.
+According to the 1967 Census, the town had a population of 4,384, of whom 267 originally came from Israel territory.

 On October 29, 2008, Muhammad 'Abahra, a farmer in the town was killed by the IDF.
 'Abahra had a shotgun in his possession leading the IDF to believe he would fire at them.
 'Abahra's son, however, alleged, that his father was guarding his sheep from suspected thieves.